yenchulin/WebDev-Summit/README.md

 - `ReviewBlock`
 - `BaseButton`

-This keeps page-level components focused on composition and user flow rather than low-level UI implementation.
+This keeps page-level components focused on composition and user flow rather than UI implementation.

 ## Design System